ruslylove/datastruct/lectures/lect-6-Queues.md

 ---

-## Array-Based Queue: Performance & Limits
+## Array-Based Queue: Performance & Limitations

 *   **Performance:**
     *   Space complexity: $O(n)$, where $n$ is the fixed capacity of the array.